 LSAT

-LSAT or Law School Admission Test plays a vital role in a law school admission.
-The aim of an LSAT is to test out a student’s skills that are important for succeeding in the first year of Law School.
+LSAT or Law School Admission Test plays a vital role in law school admission.
+An LSAT aims to test out a student’s skills that are important for succeeding in the first year of Law School.

 LSAT | Law School Admission Test |